Smarter Balanced Summative Assessments

 Provides information and resources about the Delaware System of Student Assessment (DeSSA).
 Assessment is an integral part of the instructional cycle and fulfills several purposes for educators, students, parents, policy makers, and community members.
 Assessments administered at the state, district/charter, and school levels combine to form a system of assessments with the goal of supporting student growth.

-Use this site to access Smarter ELA and Math applications, DCAS Science and EOC applications, and DCAS-Alt1 applications.
+Use this site to access ELA and Math applications, Reporting platform, Practice test, and manuals for Test Administrators.

 Provides more information on the Smarter summative assessments in ELA and math.

 Summative test blueprints that reflect refinements and revisions after the analysis of the Pilot and Field Tests.
 Describe the content of the ELA/Literacy and Mathematics Summative Assessments in grades 3‒8, and how that content will be assessed to reflect the depth and breadth of the performance expectations for the CCSS.
 Provide information about the number of items, score points, and depth of knowledge for items associated with each assessment target.
 Also continue to guide the development of items and performance tasks, score reporting, and ongoing research.

 For more information on connecting assessments to instruction, contact Curriculum, Instruction and Professional Development at 302-735-4180.